blacklucius101/Tester/README.md

 2. CONFIRMED
 This BOS/MSS state is disrupted and reset to NOT_TRIGGERED when:
 - price closes back within the (*active lock type) disagreeing border after closing beyond the (*active lock type) disagreeing border.
-This must be a valid counter-cross candle (check Phase 5 for details).
+This must be a valid cross/swipe + counter-cross pair or push + counter-cross pair (check Phase 5 for details).
+The disruption candle must be a valid highlighted candle at the (*active lock type) disagreeing border.
 - the opposite lock is triggered (ie. (*active lock type) BOS/MSS do not persist between lock transitions: bullish → bearish, bearish → bullish).
 CONFIRMED (*active lock type) MSS causes an expansion of 12000 points to trigger the opposite lock state (ie. it halves the expansion threshold value).

 ---